otakuto/hexsp/README.md

 ## Feature
 * Based on lisp.
-* Program is represented by list of hexidecimal numbers.
+* Program is represented by list of hexadecimal numbers.

 ## Run
 ```